ismaelucm/massis_tutorial/docs/Examples.md

-# Creating simulation scenarios in MASSIS
+# Trying several simulation scenarios with MASSIS

 [back to main](index.md)

 ## How to define simulations

-There are numerous manners to define a scenario in MASSIS, for instance, describing it using LUA or JSON format, even programmatically.
-But in this section, we explain only one of them: using LUA format because it is the most intuitive.
+A scenario in MASSIS can be described in different ways, for instance, with specifications using LUA or JSON, or programmatically.
+This section shows one of these methods, using LUA format, because it is the most intuitive.

-A scenario is a LUA file that has two parts.
-First of them, the definition of the scenario and the second of them the command section.
+A scenario can be defined in a LUA file with two parts.
+The first defines the scenario elements and the second some commands, for instance, to create some agents when starting the simulation.

 ```LUA